-A review of the Church’s handling of abuses carried out by the late John Smyth is being carried out by the Church and was announced in August.
+A review of the Church’s handling of allegations of abuse carried out by the late John Smyth is being carried out by the Church and was announced in August 2019.
 The aims of this review are to:

 - Establish what the Church of England knew about the abuse

 - Explore what the Church should have known, within the best practices and standards at the time of the abuse

 - Make recommendations on changes that can be made to help avoid such abuse happening again.

 The independent reviewer is Keith Makin, Keith will be assisted by Sarah Lawrence who is also independent.
 They would like to speak with anyone who suffered abuse by John Smyth or has been affected by it.
 The reviewers are also keen to hear from people with other information which may help with the review.
 All communication and meetings will be confidential, open and supportive.
 The final report will be anonymised, and no individuals will be identifiable.